MINNESOTA WILD VS DALLAS STARS

 Radio: KFAN 100.3 and affiliates

-The Gamethread will post at 7:00PM Central, so swing on by!
-Below are the projected lineups, thanks to dailyfaceoff.com, and the Tale of the Tape, thanks to @keisarikine.
+The Gamethread will post at 6:30PM Central, so please swing by!
+Below are the projected line-ups thanks to dailyfaceoff.com, as well as the Tale of the Tape, thanks to @keisarikine (as always).
 Thanks for reading!

 Think you could write a story like this?
 Hockey Wilderness wants you to develop your voice, find an audience, and we'll pay you to do it.
 Just fill out this form.